AbdullahHamadax/OOP-Learning-Projects/README.md

 ## 📝 Usage

-1. Upon launching the application, you will be presented with a menu with the following options:
+1. Upon launching the application, you will be presented with a nice welcome message & a menu with the following options:

    - View available vehicles 🚗
    - Rent a vehicle 🏍